Product search and customer search in the point of sale (POS)

-The experience for local product searches has been made more user friendly.
+The experience for local product searches is now more user-friendly.
 The following enhancements have been made:

 Product and customer drop-down menus have been added to the search bar, so that employees can select either Product or Customer before they do the search.
 By default, Product is selected, as shown in the illustration that follows.

 For multiple-keyword searches (that is, for searches that use search terms), retailers can configure whether the search results include results that match any search term or only results that match all search terms.
-This setting is available in the POS functionality profile, under a new group that is named Product search.
+This setting is available in the POS functionality profile, in a new group that is named Product search.
 The default setting is Match any search term.
 This setting is also the recommended setting.
-When the Match any search term setting is used, all products that fully or partially match one or more search terms are returned as results, and the results are automatically sorted in ascending order of products that have the most keyword matches (full or partial).
+When the Match any search term setting is used, all products that fully or partially match one or more search terms are returned as results.
+Those results are automatically sorted in ascending order of products that have the most keyword matches (full or partial).

 The Match all search terms setting returns only products that match all the search terms (full or partial).
 This setting is helpful when the product names are lengthy, and employees want to see only limited products in the search results.
 However, this type of search has two limitations: